 - Reduce groundwater demand to help stabilize and restore groundwater levels which have dropped over 25 feet in the last 15 years.

 - Enhance floodplain recharge potential along Isabella Lee Natural Preserve to facilitate restoration of groundwater levels in this critical area.
+Status: Initiated through floodplain recharge restoration project in partnership with Pima County Regional Flood Control District and U.S. Fish and Wildlife Service.

 - Promote stormwater infiltration throughout Agua Caliente and tributary drainages to slow, spread, and recharge shallow groundwater aquifers.